-This civil rights lawsuit concerns allegations of excessive force arising out of Plaintiff's detention and arrest by a Sheriff's Department deputy; settlement is recommended in the amount of \$7,000,000.
+This civil rights lawsuit concerns allegations of excessive force arising out of Plaintiff's detention and arrest by a Sheriff's Department deputy.

+The Claims Board recommended to the Board of Supervisors settlement of Item 3.e. in the amount of \$7,000,000.